-The Science of Health Care Delivery, MS program requires that no more than two grades below B- can appear on the iPOS for the program.
+The International Health Management, MIHM program requires that no more than two grades below B-can appear on the iPOS for the program.
 A grade of B or higher is required in HCD 550.

 Incomplete grade requests

 An incomplete grade request may be considered when the following factors are present: